 - Tuition fees

-- Monthly living allowances and installation allowance
+- Monthly living allowances and settling-in allowance

 - Fixed allowance to cover purchase of books and attend conferences in Canada